WildlifeDatasets/wildlife-datasets/README.md

 ## Additional functionality

 For additional functionality including mass loading, datasets splitting or evaluation metrics we refer to the [documentation](https://wildlifedatasets.github.io/wildlife-datasets/) or the [notebooks](https://github.com/WildlifeDatasets/wildlife-datasets/tree/main/notebooks).

+## Additional datasets

+For a list of additional datasets not included in WidlifeDatasets, see [this webpage](https://github.com/DariaKern/IndividualAnimalRe-IDDatasets).

 ## Citation